Tsarpf/Eurorack-OTT-Multiband-Disting-NT/README.md

 # Faust OTT Disting Plugin

-This project builds a disting-NT plug-in that uses a DSP generated from the [Faust](https://github.com/grame-cncm/faust) compiler.
+This project builds a disting NT plug-in that uses DSP generated from the [Faust](https://github.com/grame-cncm/faust) compiler.

 The Faust source (`ott.dsp`) is translated to C++ during the build and linked with custom C++ code split across `ott_algo.cpp`, `ott_ui.cpp` and `newlib_stub.cpp`.

+## Using the plug-in
+Make sure you have version 1.9 or higher of Disting NT, then just dl `ott.o` from this repo and copy it to `/programs/plug-ins/ott.o` on the Disting SD card, it will show up last in the algorithm list when you go to add a new one.

-## Cloning
+## Building it yourself

 The build relies on Faust headers provided as a git submodule.
 Clone this repository with submodules enabled: